cosmic-swordfish/Anitrack/README.md

 **Episode `+`/`−` buttons do nothing**
 AniList OAuth must be connected (Settings → Connect AniList).
 Episode updates go through the AniList API and require an access token.

+**Date Started / Date Completed not saving**
+Make sure AniList is connected — dates are written via the same AniList API call as status/progress/score, so it needs `al_token` in session.
+If you're also expecting the dates in Supabase, confirm `DATABASE_URL` is set; otherwise the dates are saved to AniList/MAL but not mirrored to a database.

 **Oneko not appearing**
 Enable it in **Settings → Oneko** and move your cursor around the screen.
 Does not work on touch-only devices.